SubrataSarkar32/tb-and-pneumonia-detection/flaskwebapp/keras-simple-webapp/README.md

 ## Overview

-This is the code for [this](https://youtu.be/f6Bf3gl4hWY) video on Youtube by Siraj Raval.
-We're going to build a model that recognizes handwritten digit images (MNIST).
-Developed using [TensorFlow](https://www.tensorflow.org/) and the super simple [Keras](http://keras.io/) Library.
+We have designed and trained a convolutional neural network using keras.
+This will provide people with the required information before contacting the doctor and significantly speed up the process of diagnosis.
+We take the patient's x-ray image of the chest and then run our model and give the prediction.
+We have implemented a desktop app ,android app and flask web app.
+Developed using [Theano](http://www.deeplearning.net/software/theano/) and the super simple [Keras](http://keras.io/) Library.
 Wrapped into a Webapp using [Flask](http://flask.pocoo.org/) Micro Framework.

 ## Dependencies